Canonical lacan 70 occurrences

 Within the corpus

-Fink (secondary literature): countertransference feelings are always and inescapably situated at the imaginary level of ego-rivalry and must be set aside by the analyst. — cite: the-lacanian-subject-between-l-bruce-fink, p.106
+• Fink (The Lacanian Subject, p.
+106): Countertransference 'is always and inescapably situated at the imaginary level and thus must be set aside by the analyst' — it is the level of ego-to-ego rivalry and nothing more. — cite: the-lacanian-subject-between-l-bruce-fink p.
+106

 Across frameworks